hth313/ladybug/doc/flags.rst

 In decimal mode, zero fill has no effect.

 If the number is larger than can be displayed, the window feature will enable a dot before the base character to indicate more digits available than is shown.
 This only happens if there is any non-zero digit above what is shown and works that way even in zero fill mode.
-This is to make it easy to see if there is anything of real interest there and prevents the need from constantly inspecting upper windows only to find zero digits.
+This is to make it easy to see if there is anything of real interest there.

 .. index:: carry flag, flags; carry